laravel/docs/sail.md

 #### Linux Host IP Configuration

 Internally, the `XDEBUG_CONFIG` environment variable is defined as `client_host=host.docker.internal` so that Xdebug will be properly configured for Mac and Windows (WSL2).
-If your local machine is running Linux and you're using **Docker 20.10+**, `host.docker.internal` is available, and no manual configuration is required.
+If your local machine is running Linux and you're using Docker 20.10+, `host.docker.internal` is available, and no manual configuration is required.

-For **Docker versions older than 20.10**, `host.docker.internal` is not supported on Linux, and you will need to manually define the host IP.
+For Docker versions older than 20.10, `host.docker.internal` is not supported on Linux, and you will need to manually define the host IP.
 To do this, configure a static IP for your container by defining a custom network in your `docker-compose.yml` file:

 ```yaml
 networks: